razla/Patch-of-Invisibility/README.md

 ## Credits
 - BigGAN code and weights are base on: [GANLatentDiscovery](https://github.com/anvoynov/GANLatentDiscovery)

-- StyleGAN2 code and wieghts are based on: [stylegan2](https://github.com/NVlabs/stylegan2)

-- YOLOv2 and adversarial patch codes are based on: [adversarial-yolo](https://gitlab.com/EAVISE/adversarial-yolo)

 - YOLOv3 code and weights are based on: [PyTorch-YOLOv3](https://github.com/eriklindernoren/PyTorch-YOLOv3)

-- YOLOv4 code and weights are based on: [pytorch-YOLOv4](https://github.com/Tianxiaomo/pytorch-YOLOv4)
+- YOLOv4 code and weights are based on: [PyTorch-YOLOv4](https://github.com/Tianxiaomo/pytorch-YOLOv4)

+- YOLOv5 code and weights are based on: [PyTorch-YOLOv5](https://github.com/ultralytics/yolov5)
 ## Citation

 ```